Of course, everyone should use an HTTPS connection with publicly available Xojo WebApps to ensure an encrypted connection.

-Measuring the performance cost of an encrypted connection is a bit tricky, as it depends on mulitple parameters, mainly:
+Measuring the performance cost of an encrypted connection is a bit tricky, as it depends on multiple parameters, mainly:

-But for sole static content in Xojo Web Apps (for instance icons in a toolbar) it makes definitely sense to implement a kind of caching, as such that these resources are only loaded once.
-Xojo’s documentation is showing you how to do this: UserGuide: Web App Optimization.
+But for sole static content in Xojo Web Apps (for instance icons in a toolbar), it makes sense to implement a kind of caching, as such that these resources are only loaded once.
+Xojo’s documentation is showing you how to do this:

 HTTP / 2 speeding your connection up